drRax/graph-board/README.md

 Additionally, the idea is to also start building a library of graph/network algorithms.

-graph_board is being developed in Pythion 2.6.2 using Tkinter as graphic module, and has only been tested in Windows Vista.
+graph_board is being developed in Pythion 2.6.2 using Tkinter as graphic module, and has been tested in Windows Vista, 7, 8, 8.1, and 10; and Debian 8.0.

 Dependencies
 You need to have numpy installed in order to run this program